dag7dev/dag7dev/README.md

 ## 🔨 Some of my projects
 - [**Stufftrack**](https://github.com/nobody-productions/stufftrack): tracker for videogames and books.
 It is not a final project, rather than a PoC...

-- [**JSQuizee**](https://github.com/dag7dev/JSQuizee): a completely client-side quiz engine.
+- [**JSQuizee**](https://github.com/dag7dev/JSQuizee): a completely client-sided quiz engine.
 Keep in mind that when this have been built, I wanted to let anyone use this on any webpage, including Github Pages.
 For this reason I did not implemented a classic client-server engine.

 - [**another-one-the-game**](https://github.com/dag7dev/another-one-the-game.git): a game that uses DeepSpeech as voice recognizer.